 Bessie Coleman died on April 30, 1926 at the age of thirty-four.
 Her body was returned to Chicago for burial and several thousand mourners paid their respects.
 She would later have buildings and streets named in her honor.
 In 1995 the United States Postal Service honored her with a commemorative stamp.
 The accompanying resolution stated, “Bessie Coleman continues to inspire untold thousands even millions of young persons with her sense of adventure, her positive attitude, and her determination to succeed.”

 Earlier this year I wrote an article about “Feisty Female” Cornelia Clark Fort, another pioneering aviator.
 If you haven’t yet read that article, check it out here.
-Also, Fannie Flagg’s latest book is a great read and loosely based on Cornelia’s story — you can read the review here.
+Also, Fannie Flagg’s latest book is a great read and loosely based on Cornelia’s story.